 An Associate Teacher of Fitzmaurice Voicework®, Josh is also a certified instructor of the Michael Chekhov Technique having earned his certification through the National Michael Chekhov Association and the late Mala Powers, acknowledged world wide as the foremost authority on Mr. Chekhov’s technique.
 Along with Ms. Powers and Ms. Fitzmaurice, Josh has had the good fortune to train and learn from master teachers and performance practitioners such as Patsy Rodenburg, Frankie Armstrong, Arthur Lessac, Stephen Wangh, and one of the great mime artists of the 20th century, Tony Montanaro.
 A sought after Guest and Teaching Artist himself, Josh has led workshops and classes all over the country including at the University of California, Berea College, the University of Southern Maine, Indiana University, SOL Acting Academy, Richmond Shakespeare, Bates College, SPARC, Midwestern State University, TheatreLAB, The Actors’ Place INC, the American College Theatre Festival, the Virginia Theatre Association, A.W.
-Dreyfoos School of the Arts, John Tyler Community College, Virginia Union University, the Southeastern Theatre Conference and overseas at Queen Mary University in London, England.
+Dreyfoos School of the Arts, John Tyler Community College, Virginia Union University, the Virginia Thespian Festival, the Southeastern Theatre Conference and overseas at Queen Mary University in London, England.

 As an actor and director, Josh has worked in a variety of educational, professional, and regional venues including at Two Lights Theatre Ensemble and Portland Stage in Portland, Maine, Acadia Repertory Theatre Company in Bar Harbor, Maine, the AYTB Theatre Company in Boston, Massachusetts, Richmond Triangle Players and Richmond Shakespeare in Richmond, Virginia, the Michael Chekhov Connection in Los Angeles, California, SPARC's New Voices for the Theatre, Cadence Theatre Company, the No Strings Theatre Company in Las Cruces, New Mexico, the University of Southern Maine where he appeared in the American Premiere of Xavier Durringer’s A Taste of the Killing on the Tip of the Tongue and has worked with theater luminaries such as Olympia Dukakis and Mark Medoff, and with such notables as New York Times Best Selling Author Rebecca Goldstein and International film actress and author Emmanuelle Chaulet, who directed Josh as Adam in the original and critically acclaimed Rest Stop at Oak Street Theater in Portland, Maine.
 Other favorite roles include Paul in To Gillian on Her 37th Birthday, Chuck in Alan Ball's All That I Will Ever Be, Artie Shaughnessy in House of Blue Leaves and Lucien Wilbanks in John Grisham's A Time to Kill directed by David Leong.